 We are exposed to market risk related to changes in interest rates.
-We had cash and cash equivalents of \$958.8 million as of June 30, 2024, which consisted primarily of bank deposits and money market funds.
+We had cash and cash equivalents of \$853.6 million as of September 30, 2024, which consisted primarily of bank deposits and money market funds.
 The primary objective of our investment activities is to preserve capital to fund our operations.
 We do not enter into investments for trading or speculative purposes.

-Our investments are subject to interest rate risk and could fall in value if market interest rates increase.
-Due to the short-term duration of our investment portfolio and the low-risk profile of our investments, a hypothetical 10% relative change in interest rates during any of the periods presented would not have had a material impact on our Condensed Consolidated Financial Statements.
+Due to the makeup of our cash and cash equivalents, a hypothetical 10% relative change in interest rates during any of the periods presented would not have had a material impact on our Condensed Consolidated Financial Statements.